Methods to Monetize Your Mobile App

-The smartphones are everywhere.
-Sci Burg You see people chattering with family and friends in the malls and on transit systems.
-You see people of all ages playing “Angry Birds”, “Cut the Rope” or some other entertaining app.
+Smartphones are everywhere.
+Sci Burg, You see people chattering with family and friends in the malls and on transit systems.
+You see people of all ages playing “Angry Birds”, “Cut the Rope,” or another entertaining app.
 People can cruise through websites with a tap and swipe on smartphones, all while away from their home computer.
-For years, advertisers capitalized on the home-based (or office based) computers to provide real time and context specific advertisements to web surfers (via their browsers).
+For years, advertisers capitalized on home-based (or office-based) computers to provide real-time and context-specific advertisements to web surfers (via their browsers).
 Money could be made for “pay per click” or similar ad models.
-This method still works, but the problem for advertisers is that people aren’t using their desktop PCs much any more.
+This method still works, but the problem for advertisers is that people aren’t using their desktop PCs anymore.
 They’re using their smartphones.

 If you own a smartphone and have downloaded any apps, you may have come across one or more which use in-app branding and possibly in-app advertising.
-A lot of people are willing to put up with the occasional ad from an advertiser in trade for some cool free app or game.
-This is the first of the five methods I’d like to present for monetizing your own Mobile apps.
+Many people are willing to put up with the occasional ad from an advertiser in trade for some fantastic free app or game.
+This is the first of the five methods I’d like to present for monetizing your Mobile apps.

 For starters, here are the five methods for monetizing your Mobile App:

 - Use AdMob, Millennial Media, and others to provide in-app advertising

 - Sell ad space on your app for vendors and merchants

 - Link from your app to Affiliate sites and their products